Skip to Content

 Sea to Summit pulled through with a woman-specific sleep system that is perfect for three seasons of backpacking or car camping.
 Better yet — Sea to Summit offers a lifetime guarantee on all of its products, and the customer service is fabulous.
 Here’s what I went with:

-• Sea to Summit Women’s Comfort Plus Self-Inflating Sleeping Mat – I chose the Women’s Comfort Plus because it offered more insulation and support in the hips, where I definitely need it.
-It has an R-value of 5.1, so suitable for four seasons of camping, and while it’s relatively heavy – 32.6 ounces, I knew I could carry it on shorter backpacking trips.
+• Sea to Summit Women’s Comfort Plus Self-Inflating Sleeping Mat.
+I chose the Women’s Comfort Plus because it offered more insulation and support in the hips, where I definitely need it.
+It has an R-value of 5.1, so it’s suitable for four seasons of camping.
+While it’s relatively heavy—32.6 ounces—I knew I could carry it on shorter backpacking trips.

-At this stage of the game, comfort beat out weight as a priority, and at three inches thick, this sleeping pad is no joke!
-Of all the sleeping gear I purchased for my camping trip, choosing this sleeping pad has been best decision I’ve made.
+At this stage of the game, comfort beats weight as a priority, and at three inches thick, this sleeping pad is no joke!
+Of all the sleeping gear I purchased for my camping trip, choosing this sleeping pad has been the best decision I’ve made.
 It’s made tent camping so much more comfortable and is like sleeping on a firm mattress at home!

-• Sea to Summit Journey Women’s 18-degree Down Sleeping Bag – I’ve shied away from mummy bags in the past, but the Journey is better tailored to a woman’s body — more narrow in the shoulders and wider in the hips and knees.
-There’s extra insulation in the toe box, and the Journey can be unzipped to lie totally flat for use as a quilt.
-Using the included compression sack, the Journey shrinks down to the size of a water bottle, and it only weighs 2 lbs.
-9.6 oz.
-It’s great for car camping, backpacking, or living out of a carryon when you travel.
+• Sea to Summit Ascent Women’s 15-degree Down Sleeping Bag.
+I’ve shied away from mummy bags in the past, but the Ascent is better tailored to a woman’s body — more narrow in the shoulders and wider in the hips and knees.
+There’s extra insulation in the toe box, and it can be unzipped to lie flat for use as a quilt.
+Using the included compression sack, the Ascent shrinks down to the size of a water bottle, and it only weighs 1 lb.
+12 oz.
+It’s great for car camping, backpacking, or living out of a carry-on when you travel.

 Tent Camping Tips: Choosing Your Sleep System